-To enter in the parameters of the family t, press "MODE" with t on the display. t.0' will appear.
-Press "INFO" to scroll the submenus of the t family.
+To enter in the parameters of the family t, press "MODE" with ton the display. t.
+0' will appear.
+Press "INFO" to scroll the submenus of the tfamily.

-Id Parameter Parameter Description Range Default Value customized t.0 Central heating set point minimum temperature Set minimum central heating / C.H. set limit available 20 t.1 Central heating set point maximum temperature Set maximum central heating / C.H. set limit available (t.0+5)85 (25-85) 85 t.2 Boost mode (preheating function Parag.
+Id Parameter Parameter Description Range Default Value customized t.0 Central heating set point minimum temperature Set minimum central heating / C.H. set limit available 20(t.1-5) (20-50) 20 t.1 Central heating set point maximum temperature Set maximum central heating / C.H. set limit available (t.0+5)85 (25-85) 85 t.2 Boost mode (preheating function Parag.
 2.4); 0: Always Off 1: Always ON 2: Auto 0-2 0 t.3 Solar Delay timing The parameter sets the delay between the DHW request and burner ignition.
 In the case of combination with a solar storage tank located upstream of the boiler, it is possible to compensate for the distance between the storage tank and the boiler to allow hot water to reach the boiler.
 Set the time required to check that the water is sufficiently hot (see Par.
 3.20).
 0-30 seconds 0 t.4 D.H.W. priority timing In winter mode, the boiler at the end of a domestic hot water demand is set to switch operation to space heating mode if there is an active demand.
 This timing defines a time during which the boiler waits before changing operation mode in order to quickly and comfortably meet any further domestic hot water heating demand.
 0-100 seconds 20 t.5 Central heating ignitions timer The boiler has an electronic timer, which prevents the burner from igniting too often in central heating mode.
 0-600 seconds 180 t.6 Heating ramp timing In central heating mode, the boiler performs an ignition ramp in order to reach the maximum output set.
 0-840 seconds 180

-Id Parameter Parameter Parameter Description Default Value customized t.7 Heating switch-on delay request from room thermo- stat and Remote control The boiler is set to switch-on immediately after a request.
+Id Parameter Parameter Description Range Default Value customized t.7 Heating switch-on delay request from room thermo- stat or remote control The boiler is set to switch-on immediately after a request.
 In the event of particular systems (e.g. area systems with motorised thermostatic valves etc.) it may be necessary to delay ignition.
 0-600 seconds 0 t.8 Displaylighting Establishes the display lighting mode.
-D: the display lights up during use and dims after 15 seconds of inactivity, in case of anomaly the display remains fully lit.
-D: display lighting is always low.
-D: display lighting is always high.
-0 t.9 Display (see next table) 0-2 2 t.10 Lowlighting level Backlight brightness in low mode in % 0 ÷ 100 % 20 t.11 Buzzer sound level Buzzer noise level in % 0 ÷ 100 % 100 t.12 DHW set point minimum temperature Set minimum DHW (Domestic hot water) set limit available to user 10 ÷ (t.13-5) 30 t.13 DHW set point maximum temperature Set maximum DHW (Domestic hot water) set limit available to user (t.12+5) ÷ 65 60 t.14 Notused - - - t.15 Flow off temperature increase Increases the flow Off temperature at ignition only in the first 60 seconds.
+0: the display lights up during use and dims after 15 seconds of inactivity, in case of anomaly the display remains fully lit.
+1: display lighting is always low.
+2: display lighting is always high.
+0-2 0 t.9 Display (see next table) 0-2 2 t.10 Low lighting level Backlight brightness in low mode in % 0 ÷ 100 % 20 t.11 Buzzer sound level Buzzer noise level in % 0 ÷ 100 % 100 t.12 DHW set point minimum temperature Set minimum DHW (Domestic hot water) set limit available to user 10 ÷ (t.13-5) 30 t.13 DHW set point maximum temperature Set maximum DHW (Domestic hot water) set limit available to user (t.12+5) ÷ 65 60 t.14 Flow correction respect to system flow probe reading (optional) Set the flow temperature raise with respect to the central heating setpoint 0-15 5 t.15 Flow off temperature increase Increases the flow Off temperature at ignition only in the first 60 seconds.
 After flame signal detection, the temperature is increased by T.15 (to avoid On/Off on direct systems with little water) 0-15 10